fastenhealth/fasten-onprem/memory-bank/productContext.md

     *   Detailed views for lab reports (`report-labs`).
     *   Tools for creating and viewing specific health resources (`resource-creator`, `resource-detail`).
     *   Support for FHIR (Fast Healthcare Interoperability Resources) data standards (`fhir-card`, `fhir-datatable`, `fhir-path.pipe`).
-    *   **Automated EMR Pulling:** Integrates with healthcare providers using standards like FHIR R4 and R3 and OAuth2 (specifically Smart-on-FHIR) with the `offline_access` scope to automatically retrieve and update Electronic Medical Records (EMRs).
+    *   **Automated EMR Pulling:** Integrates with healthcare providers using the **SMART App Launch** framework, leveraging FHIR R4 and R3 and the OAuth 2.0 Authorization Code Grant flow.
+By requesting and utilizing the `offline_access` scope, Fasten On-Prem can automatically retrieve and update Electronic Medical Records (EMRs) in the background after initial user authorization.
 This process is secure and user-consented via the SMART-on-FHIR authorization flow.
 The `conduit` library is responsible for fetching and transforming this data.

 *   **Healthcare Interoperability (FHIR):**
     *   FHIR (Fast Healthcare Interoperability Resources) is a critical standard enabling Fasten On-Prem to achieve its core purpose: aggregating health data from diverse sources.